 Insurance

 In Network: We are an in-network provider with Blue Cross Blue Shield PPO and Blue Choice Plans and Cigna.
-We also have clinicians who are in-network with Optum/United Behavioral Health and Aetna.
+We also have clinicians who are in-network with Optum/United Behavioral Health, Aetna, and Medicaid.
 Our billing department offers a preliminary verification of benefits before your scheduled appointment, so please have your insurance card available when you call to schedule an appointment.
 However, we also recommend that you verify your own benefits by calling the customer service number located on your insurance card.
 When verifying your insurance, it is helpful to ask the following questions:

 1. Is there a deductible?

-• A deductible is the amount that you have to pay out-of-pocket before your insurance company will begin to pay claims.
+A deductible is the amount that you have to pay out-of-pocket before your insurance company will begin to pay claims.

 2. Is there a copay?

-• A copay is a flat rate that you will have to pay out-of-pocket at the time of service.
+A copay is a flat rate that you will have to pay out-of-pocket at the time of service.

 3. Is there a coinsurance?

-• Coinsurance is a percentage of the cost of service that you will have to pay out-of-pocket.
+Coinsurance is a percentage of the cost of service that you will have to pay out-of-pocket.

 4. What mental health services are covered?

-• Some services you may want to specifically ask about are: family therapy, individual therapy, and group therapy.
+Some services you may want to specifically ask about are: family therapy, individual therapy, and group therapy.

 Out of Network: If we are not in-network with your insurance plan, you can choose to self-pay and we are happy to provide you with the necessary paperwork to submit to your insurance company for out-of-network reimbursement.